Developing Bots

 Warning

-If you configure your bot to use a signer, and that signer signs anything given to it, remember that you can lose substational amounts of funds if you deploy this to a production network.
-Always test your bots throughly before deploying, and always use a dedicated key for production signing with your bot in a remote setting.
+If you configure your bot to use a signer, that signer will sign anything given to it, so remember that you can lose substational amounts of funds if you deploy this to a production network.

 Note